sallu93/Exploring-AskReddit-dataset-using-Regular-expressions-datetime-and-time-module/README.md

 ### Note:

 - The coding was done on Dataquest's learning platform and later downloaded into a python file where all the pieces of code have been consolidated.
-So, Each piece of code may have to be run separately for it to execute properly.
+So, each piece of code may have to be run separately for it to execute properly.

 - The beginning of the files containing code may contain code that was used to learn and reinforce simple concepts used for the analysis.